 - Counsellors may only share issues with anonymity for their own supervision.

-- To clarify duration and frequency of appointments.
+- To clarify duration (usually about an hour) and frequency of appointments.

 - Willing to consider referral within or outside of Reach if their own limitations or availability is realised.